-Dr. Mors also performs balloon sinuplasty, balloon eustachian tube dilation, and Clarifix for chronic rhinitis (runny nose) which can be performed in the office under local anesthesia.
+Dr. Mors also performs balloon sinuplasty and balloon eustachian tube dilation.
 Feel free to ask your provider for more information regarding these procedures.

 Dr. Mors and Scott Morrill see patients at our State Street clinic.
 For more information or to make an appointment, please call 208-947-1947.

 Thyroid nodules are common.
 In fact, studies suggest that over 50% of the population have a thyroid nodule.
 Despite this large number, only 5% of these nodules are cancerous.
 With the use of ultrasound your physician will determine if your nodule requires further evaluation.
 The next step in evaluation is typically a small needle biopsy performed under ultrasound guidance.
 Depending on the results of this biopsy, the nodule can be followed with repeat ultrasound, may require further biopsy, or a recommendation for surgery will be made.
 Source